 |Pentax 645Z||Y||stereo||mono||Y||-||mini||3.0||-||-||-||Pentax 645Z|

 It is notable that the X1D has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the PEN-F are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Hasselblad and Olympus.
+The PEN-F is a recent model that features in the current product line-up of Olympus.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Hasselblad X1D or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Hasselblad X1D-50c:

 - More detail: Offers more megapixels (51.3 vs 20.2MP) with a 60% higher linear resolution.